Installation & Theming

 3. Wrap your app with ThemeProvider

 All StyleLab components read the active theme from React context.
 Wrap your app (or the subtree that uses the library) with ThemeProvider and set a defaultTheme.
+Optional persistTheme (default true) controls whether the theme is restored from and saved to localStorage; use persistTheme= for fixed-theme pages.
 The provider must be a client component ("use client") because it uses state and useEffect.

 import { ThemeProvider } from "@raxrai/stylelab-ui";